SteelCompendium/data-bestiary-md-dse/Lizardfolk Deathrex.md

   t2: 7 damage; pull 1; A3 bleeding (save ends)
   effects:
   - name: 1 Malice
-    effect: 'One target that is adjacent to the deathrex is grabbed by the deathrex’s mouth. '
+    effect: 'One target that is adjacent to the deathrex is grabbed by the deathrex''s mouth. '
 - name: Death Roll
   type: Action